darklife/darkriscv/README.md

 - src: the source code for the test firmware (hello.c)
 - tmp: the ISE working directory (you need to create it!)

+The *ise* directory contains the xise project file to be open in the Xilinx ISE 14.x and  the project is assembled in a way that all files are loaded.
+The ISE will ask about a missing *tmp* directory, just click in *Create* and the directory will be created.
+Although a *ucf* file is provided, the the FPGA is not wired in any particular configuration.
+Anyway, as long the project is open, is possible build the FPGA or simulate.
+The simulation will show some waveforms and is possible check the XFIFO port in the top level for debug information (the hello.c code prints the string "hello world!" in the XFIFO).

 ## Future Work

 At the moment, the *darksoc* is not so relevant and the only function is